Sannya-Wasim/DysMania/README.md

 # DysMania
-This is small and bright interfaces consisting of basic, interacting games designed especially for the kids with disabilities via C# in Visual studio Windows Forms.
+This is small and bright interface consisting of basic, interacting games designed especially for the kids with disabilities via C# in Visual studio Windows Forms.